abbreviatedman/fast/readme.md

 - Create a new repository by clicking "Use this template" on [this GitHub repository](https://github.com/abbreviatedman/talks-template).
 Clone that new repo down to your local machine.
 - In your newly cloned repo, erase the contents of this readme, substituting your own if you want your own presentation repo documented.
 You do not have to include your own readme, but either way, **do not leave this readme in**. _Our_ repository is a framework for making presentations—yours _is_ a presentation.
+- Install necessary libraries by navigating to this repository's directory in your terminal and entering `npm install`.
 - Add your deck's content to [the presentation's markdown file](./index.md).
-- Serve the content locally by navigating to this repository's directory in your terminal and entering `npm start`.
+- Open the deck in your browser by navigating to this repository's directory in your terminal and entering `npm start`.
+- As you edit the markdown file, the browser will reload with the latest saved version.

 ## Example Talk